Kernel Ridge Regression with Predicted Feature Inputs and Applications to Factor-Based Nonparametric Regression

-where we write $\sz = \Cov(Z)$ and $\sw = \Cov(W)$.
-The second equality above is due to the independence between $Z$ and $W$.
-In view of \eqref{def_eps_g_linear}, the matrix $\wh B$ needs to ensure $\|\wh B A - \bI_r\|_\F$ vanishing.
-Since this essentially requires to identify $A$, we adopt the following identifiability and regularity conditions that are commonly used in the factor model literature, see, for instance, \cite{stock2002forecasting,Bai-factor-model-03,fan2013large,bai2020simpler}.
+The second equality is due to the independence between $Z$ and $W$.
+The matrix $\wh B$ must therefore ensure that $\|\wh B A - \bI_r\|_\F$ vanishes.
+Since this essentially requires identifying $A$, we adopt the following identifiability and regularity conditions commonly used in the factor model literature (see, for instance, \cite{Bai-factor-model-03,fan2013large,bai2020simpler}).
 Throughout this section, we also treat the number of latent factors $r$ as fixed.